Complete Streets 201: Designing Your Streets For People (Virtual) New

 • Best practices for public engagement.

-The course will be held over two, two-hour sessions held on back-to-back days.
+The course will be held over two, 2.5 hour sessions held on back-to-back days.
 The elements discussed will be applied through a design exercise, that will include a 30 minute homework assignment between the first and second day.
 The following will be covered each day:

 Day 1/Session 1: